mgatelabs/DesktopTourManager/README.md

 1. This uses a image modification library to process images.
 The process to install this module was messy and not fun.
 The process on the mac was not painful at all, but I have all development tools installed.

+2. The tool doesn't like complex file names.
+So please avoid undescores, and spaces.
+Also the files names will be hidden, so its fine to name stuff like something-very-important.png

 # Tips

 To change the mac icon, edit the images in ./build/icon.iconset.
 From the build folder run the following command: